Why Germans Find Dropping Crumbs Annoying: Korinthenkacker! Posted by Sten on Sep 23, 2021 in Culture, Language, Slang

 Krümelkacker, Korinthenkacker… What odd words to describe such behavior.
 Where do these words come from?

 The word Korinthenkacker is from the 19th century.
-Korinthen (currants) are small, raisin-like dried fruits.
-Back then, one imagined that such petty people would have perfectly equally sized droppings when going to the bathroom, too.
+Korinthen (Zante currants) are small, raisin-like dried grapes, not to be confused with currants, which are berries.1English is a bit confusing here Back then, one imagined that such petty people would have perfectly equally sized droppings when going to the bathroom, too.
 After all, if they would have different sizes, you can imagine, that would be quite the problem for such a person!
 Funny, but not very nice.
 I believe Krümelkacker has the same origin and connotation of this word, but Korinthenkacker is the original.

 Often times when you hear it, it is used in combination with the adjective unverbesserlich (incurable).
 Like this: Du bist ein unverbesserlicher Korinthenkacker!
 (You are an incurable currant pooper!).
 And as the word suggests, it is quite informal and not really nice to say to somebody.
 I mean, it’s not that bad, I would put it on the same level as calling somebody a Spießer or Alman.
 If you want a less informal alternative to nitpicker, you can use der Erbsenzähler (pea counter).
 The meaning there is quite clear: You’re counting single peas, when you have hundreds.
 But even then, it’s still not a nice thing to say, so in a formal context, I wouldn’t use any of these!